railsuser2014/openobject-doc-book-en/3/3_9/journals.rst

 .. tip:: Sequences

     Sequences can also be created from the :menuselection:`Settings --> Configuration --> Sequences & Identifiers --> Sequences`.
+    By default, OpenERP has only one sequence in the journal definition.
+If you need two separate sequences to be kept for the journal, you can install the module :mod:`account_sequence`.

 The default credit and debit account allow the software to automatically generate counterpart entries when you are entering data through :guilabel:`Journal Items`.
 In some journals, debit and credit accounts are mandatory.
 For example, in a bank journal you should put an associated bank account, so that you do not have to create counterparts for each transaction manually.